DanRizzyRaza/networking-notes/mTLS-notes.md

 This increased practicality does come at a cost: much larger keys are used, (it is unfeasible to calculate the private key from the public key) and so this method is thousands of times more computationally intensive, and therefore slow. [^2]

+To overcome this TLS uses asymmetric curve cryptography to share a **session key**, this will be used in future messages that are encrypted using symmetric cryptography.[^3]

 # Where is mTLS frequently used